benjaminion/upgrading-ethereum-book/src/book.md

 On the history of how everything came together, Vitalik made a terrific [tweet storm](https://web.archive.org/web/20230630135150/https://nitter.it/VitalikButerin/status/1029900695925706753).
 Consolidated versions are available [here](https://www.trustnodes.com/2018/08/16/vitalik-buterin-tells-story-race-vlad-zamfir-implement-proof-stake-casper) and [here](https://hackmd.io/@liangcc/BJZDR1mIX?type=view).
 He discusses weak subjectivity a little, which we will deal with [later](/part2/validator/weak_subjectivity/).

+The [Proof of Stake FAQ](https://vitalik.ca/general/2017/12/31/pos_faq.html) remains an excellent primer on many of the topics we'll be covering.

 Joachim Neu's presentation, [The Why and How of PoS Ethereum's Consensus Problem](https://www.youtube.com/watch?v=2nMS-TK_tMw) (at ETHconomics, Devconnect 2022), is a very accessible insight into the availability&ndash;finality trade-off, and how Ethereum seeks to manage it.
 We'll pick up again on the idea of "nested ledgers" when we get to the [Gasper protocol](/part2/consensus/gasper/).

 ### LMD Ghost <!-- /part2/consensus/lmd_ghost/ -->